hckr-cli/hckr/docs/source/index.rst

    contain the root `toctree` directive.

 :layout: landing
-:description: Shibuya is a modern, responsive, customizable theme for Sphinx.
+:description: ``hckr`` is a modern, command line utililty for developers,

 👋 Hi, welcome to hckr
 ======================